Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Preliminaries

-This paper focuses on the case when $d=k+1$ and $r=1$, and $C\in|L|$ for an ample line bundle on $X$.
-Hence the Lazarsfeld-Mukai bunlde is of rank 2.
-By the relation between Chern classes and degeneracy locus of sections of a vector bundle.
-A general section $s\in \mH^0(E)$ gives a general zero-dimensional $Z(s)$ on a general curve $C\in|L|$ with $\deg Z(s)=k+1$.
-Thus, we have the following exact sequence
+This paper focuses on the even-genus case when $g=2k$, $d=k+1$ and $r=1$, and $C\in|L|$ for an ample line bundle $L$ on $X$.
+Hence the Lazarsfeld-Mukai bundle $E=E_{C,A}$ is of rank 2.
+By the relation between Chern classes and the degeneracy locus of sections of a vector bundle, a general section $s\in H^0(E)$ gives a zero-dimensional $Z(s)$ on a general curve $C\in|L|$ with $\deg Z(s)=k+1$.
+Thus, we obtain the exact sequence